udacity/graphb/README.md

 ```
 This approach is verbose, inflexible and error prone.

-It is verbose and flexible because every time you want to query a different structure, you need to rewrite another template and another string interpolation function.
+It is verbose and inflexible because every time you want to query a different structure, you need to rewrite another template and another string interpolation function.
 Not to mention when you have argument types such lists or enums or when you want to use fragments, directives and other syntax of GraphQL.

 It is error prone because there is no way to check the correctness of your syntax until very late, when the query string is actually send to the server.